organix/uFork/ufork-wasm/sponsor.md

 error occurs (including exceeding the sponsor's quota), it is stored in the _signal_ field of the sponsor.
 If the sponsor is the root-sponsor, the run-loop is terminated and the error signal is returned to the host.
-For a peripheral sponsor, sponsor's controller is notified using a pre-allocated event, and no error is reported to the run-loop.
+For a peripheral sponsor, the sponsor's controller is notified using a pre-allocated event, and no error is reported to the run-loop.

 If no error is reported from the instruction execution (or no instruction